iamrbn/Inline-Weather/README.md

 The Script updates itself[^1]

 ### On the first run
-It downloads a module and saves it in the "Inline Weather" directory.
+It downloads a module from this github repo and saves it in the "Inline Weather" directory.
 ```
 iCloud Drive/
 ├─ Scriptable/